bdusell/jitsu/README.md

-In order to generate certain configuration files which are external to PHP (`.htaccess`, `ini.php`, `robots.txt`), Phrame leverages an executable script, `src/bin/process.php`, to create them dynamically using the project's configuration settings.
-The `Makefile` included under `demo/` defines rules for creating these files from their sources, which reside under `demo/src/app/templates/`.
+In order to generate certain configuration files which are external to PHP (`.htaccess`, `ini.php`, `robots.txt`), Phrame leverages an executable script, `run.php`, to create them dynamically using the project's configuration settings.
+The `Makefile` included under `demo/` defines rules for creating these files from templates which reside under `demo/src/php/templates/`.

 The example project also includes configuation files for the build tools Bower and GulpJS.
 The example gulpfile is used to concatenate and minify CSS and JavaScript assets.

-For projects that use a SQL database, the scripts `src/bin/makedb-sqlite` and `src/bin/makedb-mysql` can be used to clobber the database.
+For projects that use a SQL database, the scripts `lib/bin/makedb-sqlite` and `lib/bin/makedb-mysql` can be used to clobber the database.
 The files under `demo/src/sql/` define the schema of the example project.

 ## Usage ##